Vicken-Ghoubiguian/emojis/README.md

 * collect all the existing emojis,
 * collect all emojis belonging to a specific category,
+* collect all emojis belonging to a specific sub-category,
 * get the emoji from its code point (for Windows only),
+* get all the existing emoji categories with the corresponding sub-categories,

 <a name="project_s_structure"></a>
 ## Project's structure